macdhollister/Bamazon/README.md

 ## Installing Bamazon

 Bamazon uses mySQL to store data.
 In order to use Bamazon locally, you must first create a mySQL database through mySQL workbench.

+After downloading this code, run `npm install` to install the required Node.js packages.

 Additionally, Bamazon requires a `.env` file in order to function properly.
 Each user must make this file themselves.
 An example of the format of this file is as follows.

 ```